aws-neuron/aws-neuron-sdk/docs/neuron-tools/getting-started-tensorboard-neuron.md

 This guide is for developers who want to better understand how their model runs on Neuron Cores.

 TensorBoard-Neuron is adapted to provide useful information related to Neuron devices, such as compatibility and profiling.
-It also preserves TensorBoard’s Debugger plugin, which may be useful in finding numerical mismatches.
+It also preserves TensorBoard’s existing features, including the Debugger plugin, which may be useful in finding numerical mismatches.

 ## Installation